 - Dimitris Milakis, Head of the research group Automated driving and new mobility concepts, Institute of Transport Research, German Aerospace Centre (DLR)

 - Kristina Lindfors, Director General of the Urban Transport Administration, city of Gothenburg

 Wednesday 21 April 2021

-To make CCAM work everywhere and under all conditions, the maturity and deployment readiness needs to be increased while finding ways to safeguard safety and societal benefits.
+To make CCAM work everywhere and under all conditions, the maturity and deployment readiness needs to be increased while finding ways to safeguard safety, including legal aspects and societal benefits.
 This is a multidisciplinary and multi-stakeholder challenge where various partners can contribute in complimentary ways.
 In this session, panellists will discuss how to cope with increased complexity, higher operational speeds, larger fleets and how to sufficiently prepare CCAM for market take-up from their perspective.